angular/components/src/material/chips/chips.md

 #### Text Entry

 `<mat-chip-grid>` and `<mat-chip-row>` : These elements implement a grid accessibility pattern.
 Use them as part of a free form input that allows users to enter text to add chips.

 Note : be sure to have the input element be a sibling of mat-chip-grid to ensure accessibility of the input element by accessibility devices such as Voice Control.
-The input will have a default `aria-placeholder` value of "Enter input" if no `ariaPlaceholder` value or `placeholder` attribute value is applied.
-This is to provide a calculable name for accessibility controls.

 ```html
 <mat-form-field>